List of Indian folk dances: Karakattam

+Kavadiattam

+Kavadiattam is a often a ceremonial act of sacrifice and offering to Hindu gods especially Murugan.
+Kavadi (meaning "burden" in Tamil) consists of two semicircular pieces of wood or steel which are bent and attached to a cross structure that can be balanced on the shoulders of the carrier and decorated with flowers and peacock feathers.
+By bearing the kavadi, the dancer implores the gods for assistance as a means of balancing a spiritual debt.

 Kummi

 Kummi, one of Tamil Nadu's oldest folk dances, is accompanied by hand-clapping rather than musical instruments.
 Women form a circle and dance; one sings, with the other dancers taking turns.
 A number of varieties exist.
 Kummi is danced at festivals and other special occasions.